 When it comes to turning your home into a safe environment to age in place, special consideration should be given to bathrooms.

-One of the best ways to mitigate the issue of falls for those choosing to age in place is the installation of bathroom safety bars, also known as grab bars.
-Making sure they are installed correctly is a top priority, and in this Ultimate Guide to Bathroom Safety Bars for Aging in Place, we’ll help you make your bathroom as safe as possible by covering everything you need to know.
+Grab bars are a top aging-in-place priority.
+In this Ultimate Guide to Bathroom Safety Bars for Aging in Place, I’ll help you make your bathroom as safe as possible by covering everything you need to know about safety grab bars.
 We’ll discuss:

 - Types of safety bars